Ventra / Pebra Plastics Cluster Project

 Information Sessions

 Given the rate of research, OHCOW strives to keep stakeholders, especially workers and their families, updated as to the progress and the implications for recognition and compensation.
 Since 2020, public information sessions have been held virtually to inform workers and their families about the state of research and to provide information on compensation claims with the WSIB.
-The last information sessions were held on March 8 and 9, 2023.
+The last information sessions were held in March of 2023 and 2024.

 OHCOW RESOURCE